irvinglucas/irvinglucas/README.md

 ## Current focus

-Currently i'm in a career transition.
+Currently I'm in a career transition.
 Now my journey is to be an Android developer 🤓 My study is focused on developing native apps using Kotlin with the latest and coolest tools and techniques to achieve the best results!

 I love technology.
 The Android world conquered me since I was at my first year in college until today.
 So I decided to focus on mobile development, and my first step is native development. 📲